-Pilot program funds are designed to support first-year teachers by affording them at least 20 percent more time during the academic week than other non-first-year teachers for mentoring activities, peer observation, assistance with planning, or other classroom preparation activities.
+TIRA Pilot Program funds support first-year teachers by affording them at least 20 percent more time during the academic week than other non-first-year teachers for mentoring activities, peer observation, assistance with planning, or other classroom preparation activities.
 This 20 percent more time for planning is calculated based on the total time of the academic week.

-Priority will be given to projects meeting one or more of the following:
+Priority will be given to:

-- Projects that ensure teachers identified for participation in the pilot project are working in schools that are part of a cluster of schools in which the majority of the elementary and middle schools are Title I schools and feed into a common high school. - Strategic scheduling -- reduce class size, reduce preps, modify composition of class, provide extra planning, extra aide. - Development of a professional learning community through a cohort (in one school or a cluster of schools). - Access to professional growth opportunities. - An evaluation plan that maps out the effort to collect ongoing and summative data on the program's effectiveness. - An annual report shall include the retention rate of first-year teachers who participated in the TIRA Pilot Program and continue to track the cohort for the duration of the five-year reporting period.
+- Projects that ensure teachers identified for participation in the TIRA Pilot Project are working in schools that are part of a cluster of schools in which the majority of the elementary and middle schools are Title I schools and feed into a common high school. - Strategic scheduling -- reduce class size, reduce preps, modify composition of class, provide extra planning, and extra aide. - Development of a professional learning community through a cohort (in one school or a cluster of schools). - Access to professional growth opportunities. - An evaluation plan that maps out the effort to collect ongoing and summative data on the program's effectiveness. - An annual report shall include the retention rate of first-year teachers who participated in the TIRA Pilot Program and continue to track that cohort for the duration of the five-year reporting period.
 Similarly, the report shall also include retention information for up to five years of a comparison group of an equal number of similar first-year teachers who did not participate in the TIRA Pilot Program.
 If a participant is no longer employed in the LEA the report should include the reason for separation, if available.
 The report shall also indicate the schools in which each teacher taught and share the historical retention information on each participating school in the program.